 Struggling with relationships as an adult?
-Attachment style could be the reason why
+Your attachment style may be why

 Written byChristina Reese, PhD, LCPC

-She’d go out for coffee with friends that she met in yoga class, and she’d even venture out on dates with people she met on popular dating apps—but no matter what she seemed to do, these relationships always seemed to fizzle out after a few months.
+She’d go out for coffee with friends she met in yoga class, and she’d even venture out with people she met on dating apps—but no matter what she did, these relationships always seemed to fizzle out after a few months.

-There are four categories of attachment patterns, or styles, that describe relationships.
+There are four categories of attachment styles that describe relationships.
 Let’s take a look at each one separately.

 Secure attachment is the healthiest form of relationship.
 This type of relationship meets our needs physically, emotionally, intellectually, and spiritually.